-There are approximately 200 people diagnosed with Multiple Sclerosis weekly.
-Multiple Sclerosis, or MS, is an autoimmune disorder that causes a person’s immune system to attack its own tissues or organs, producing nerve damage.
-Symptoms of MS can include spasticity, weekness, vision problems, pain, and cognitive dysfunctions.
-A very distinct symptom of MS is sensitivity to heat.
-In fact, it’s reported that 60 to 80 percent of people who have MS show excessive sensitivity to increases in their core body temperature.
+Every week nearly 200 people are diagnosed with Multiple Sclerosis.
+Multiple Sclerosis, or MS, is an autoimmune disorder that causes the body’s immune system to attack its own tissues or organs, causing nerve damage.
+Symptoms of MS can include spasticity, weakness, vision problems, pain, and cognitive dysfunctions.
+One very unique symptom of MS is sensitivity to heat.
+In fact, it’s reported that 60 to 80 percent of people living with MS show excessive sensitivity to increases in their core body temperature.

 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.

-Since even the smallest climb in core body temperature (from ¼ to ½ a degree) can cause symptoms to worsen, Service Experts Heating and Air Conditioning cares greatly about this cause.
-While we love to be involved in our neighborhoods and give back where we can, this disorder and all the issues that come with it hold a unique place in our hearts.
+Since even the smallest increase in core body temperature (from one-quarter to one-half of a degree) can cause symptoms to worsen, Service Experts Heating and Air Conditioning cares greatly about this cause.
+While we enjoy being involved in our neighborhoods and give back where we can, this disorder and all the issues that come with it hold a unique place in our hearts.

-Calverley Service Experts in Fort Worth will be hosting a booth at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be participating in Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
+Calverley Service Experts in Fort Worth will be participating in Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be hosting a booth at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
 If you happen to be out, come by and say hi – we would be excited to see you!
-If you can’t make it or aren’t in the DFW area, you can always give to help raise money and awareness for the National MS Society or find a walk in your area.
+If you aren’t able to make it or won’t be in the DFW area, you can always give to help raise money and awareness for the National MS Society or find a walk in your area.

-Given the climbing temperatures, everyone should be conscientious, stay hydrated, and take breaks as needed.
+Given the increasing temperatures, everyone should be conscientious, stay hydrated, and rest as needed.
 If you or a loved one has MS, please remember these suggestions from the National Multiple Sclerosis Society to ease the effect of the heat:

 · Stay in an air-conditioned environment during spells of extreme heat and humidity.
 If an air conditioner is required to help minimize the symptoms of MS, the cost of this equipment may be tax deductible if the practitioner has written a prescription for it.